Credit by examination is subject to the following:

 Partnerships for College and Career Success

 The Shawnee Community College Partnership for College and Career Success is a cooperative agreement with the Five County Regional Vocational System and the 12 area public high schools.
-This partnership enables high school students to begin earning college credit while simultaneously earning high school credit while staying in thier own high school environment.
+This partnership enables high school students to begin earning college credit while simultaneously earning high school credit while staying in their own high school environment.
 Students take high school career/technical classes in an approved program area and earn dual credit.
 The student will be fulfilling high school requirements as well as earning college credit towards a degree or certificate at the same time.
-(Students should contact the counseling department for articulation information.)

 Certified Nurse Assistant Proficiency Examination (Illinois Department of Public Health)